On the representation of measures over bounded lattices: Introduction

-Different notions of measure theory over a $\sigma$-algebra has been adapted to measures over Boolean and orthomodular lattices (see for example \cite{MR1670882,MR1662485,MR0584017}).
-Many important results has been generalized to these settings, such as extension, convergence and decomposition theorems, etc. (see \cite[Ch.6]{MR2015280}, \cite{MR0304608,MR0503098,MR534996,MR867884,MR1000195, MR854631,MR1018455,MR1088647,MR1111759} and \cite{MR1670882,MR0513905}).
+Different notions of measure theory over a $\sigma$-algebra have been adapted to measures over Boolean and orthomodular lattices (see for example \cite{MR1670882,MR1662485,MR0584017}).
+Many important results have been generalized to these settings, such as extension, convergence and decomposition theorems, etc. (see \cite[Ch.6]{MR2015280}, \cite{MR0304608,MR0503098,MR534996,MR867884,MR1000195,MR854631,MR1018455,MR1088647,MR1111759} and \cite{MR1670882,MR0513905}).
 Due to Stone's representation theorem, \cite{MR1501865}, measures over Boolean lattices are known.
 In this paper we focus on measures over bounded lattices.

 The definition of measure over a lattice depends on the type of the particular lattice.
 For example, if the lattice is not bounded below, the axiom $\nu(0)=0$ is meaningless.
 Also, for $\sigma$-measures we need a $\sigma$-lattice.
 But, if the lattice $\mathcal{L}$ is $\sigma$-orthomodular, we have the following definition: a function $\rho:\mathcal{L}\rightarrow\mathbb{R}$ is called a \emph{$\sigma$-orthomodular-measure} if $\rho(0)=0$ and $\rho(\vee x_i)=\sum \rho(x_i)$ for any countable collection of pairwise orthogonal elements $\{x_i\}\subseteq\mathcal{L}$.
 From this definition, it follows the definition of orthomodular-measures and ($\sigma$-) Boolean-measures (Boolean lattices are orthomodular).
 Orthomodular (and $\sigma$-orthomodular) measures find applications as states over generalized physical theories \cite{MR0274355,Holik2014293,Holik-Massri-Plastino}.